top of page

 Thiessen’s continued research led to the development of the Smartsettle Infinity Collaboration System, a pioneering platform integrating eight more sophisticated algorithms designed to facilitate collaboration across any number of parties or issues.
 Smartsettle Infinity’s interface allows complex negotiation problems to be modeled and each party to represent their preferences so that packages can be easily compared with each other.
 Knowing the preferences of all the parties, Smartsettle's secure neutral site can generate Suggestions on which parties can place confidential acceptance.
 When all parties have accepted the same package, that will constitute a consensus on a Baseline.
 The final step is to harvest and fairly distribute any remaining hidden value in an Improvement to the Baseline.

-The transformative power of Smartsettle Infinity in formal negotiation and decision-making is illustrated through detailed case studies, including negotiations for peace in Ukraine.
+The transformative power of Smartsettle Infinity in formal negotiation and decision-making is illustrated through detailed case studies, including negotiations for peace in Ukraine and facilitation of a Gaza Marshall Plan.
 These examples highlight how the platform's approach to collaborative negotiation can revolutionize conflict resolution paradigms.

 Embracing Collaboration for a Peaceful Future